ConstraintLayout/constraintlayout.github.io/basics/create_chains.md

 author: mark
 ---
 ### What are chains?
-Chains are a specific kind of constraint which allow us to share space between the _Views_ within the chain and control how the available space is divided between them.
-The closest analogue with traditional Android layouts is weights in _LinearLayout_, but chains do far more than that, as we shall see.
+Chains are a specific kind of constraint which allow us to share space between the views within the chain and control how the available space is divided between them.
+The closest analogue with traditional Android layouts is weights in `LinearLayout`, but chains do far more than that, as we shall see.

 #### Creating a chain
-As we have already mentioned, a chain consists of multiple _Views_, so to create a chain we must select the _Views_ we wish to chain together, and then select either 'Center Horizontally' to create a horizontal chain, or 'Center Vertically' to create a vertical chain.
-Let's create a horizontal chain from three _Views_:
+As we have already mentioned, a chain consists of multiple views, so to create a chain we must select the views we wish to chain together, and then select either 'Center Horizontally' to create a horizontal chain, or 'Center Vertically' to create a vertical chain.
+Let's create a horizontal chain from three views:

  ![Create a chain](../assets/images/basics/chains_create.gif)

- The first thing worth mentioning is that the two _Views_ at the ends of the chain (in this case the leftmost and rightmost _Views_) already have constraints from their left & right edges respectively, to the parent.
+ The first thing worth mentioning is that the two views at the ends of the chain (in this case the leftmost and rightmost views) already have constraints from their left & right edges respectively, to the parent.
 The creation of the chain dimply defines the iter-relationships between the members of the chain.
 If we look at the chain that we have just created, there are a couple of visual representations that are worth explaining:

 ![Create a chain](../assets/images/basics/chains_create.png)

-Firstly not that the two connections between resemble a chain (these are the chain constraints which we have just created), and the outer two connections (between the leftmost and rightmost _Views_ and the parent) resemble springs.
+Firstly not that the two connections between resemble a chain (these are the chain constraints which we have just created), and the outer two connections (between the leftmost and rightmost views and the parent) resemble springs.
 These outermost connections denote the "chain mode" which has been applied to the chain.
 The "chain mode" specifies how the chain will fill the available space, and we can cycle between the three available modes using the "cycle chain mode" button which appears below all of the members of the chain: